MSU-Drone-Project/BL_hypothetical_exerimental_code_and_project_progression/README.md

 # BL_hypothetical_routes_code_ore

-Achrive of hypothesis and parts of code that i think will be useful
+Achrive of hypothesis and confurmation of code. that I think will be useful